The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • The three girls’ sweaters are identical.

-Do not include an apostrophe when indicating a plural on numbers, symbols, and letters.
+No apostrophe is used with plural numbers, symbols, and letters.

 • The 1960s were a time of social unrest.